-FIA_UAU.5.1 The TSF shall provide
+FIA UAU.5.1 The TSF shall provide

-Terminal Authentication Protocol,
+- 1. Terminal Authentication Protocol,

-Secure messaging in MAC-ENC mode,
+- Secure messaging in MAC-ENC mode,

-Symmetric Authentication Mechanism based on Triple-DES
+- 3. Symmetric Authentication Mechanism based on Triple-DES

 to support user authentication.

-FIA_UAU.5.2 The TSF shall authenticate any user's claimed identity according to the
+FIA\UAU.5.2 The TSF shall authenticate any user's claimed identity according to the following rules:

-following rules:

-- 1. The TOE accepts the authentication attempt as Personalization Agent by the Symmetric Authentication Mechanism with Personalization Agent Key. - After run of the Chip Authentication Protocol the TOE accepts only received commands with correct message authentication code sent by means of secure messaging with key agreed with the terminal by means of the Chip Authentication Mechanism. - 3.
+- 1. TOE accepts the authentication attempt as Pre-personalization Agent by the Symmetric Authentication Mechanism with the Pre-personalization Agent Key. - 2.
+The TOE accepts the authentication attempt as Personalization Agent by the Symmetric Authentication Mechanism with Personalization Agent Key. - 3.
+After run of the Chip Authentication Protocol the TOE accepts only received commands with correct message authentication code sent by means of secure messaging with key agreed with the terminal by means of the Chip Authentication Mechanism. - 4.
 The TOE accepts the authentication attempt by means of the Terminal Authentication Protocol only if the terminal uses the public key presented during the Chip Authentication Protocol and the secure messaging established by the Chip Authentication Mechanism.